Denmark travel guide

 When crossing from Denmark to Sweden various forms of ID are accepted, but must include a photograph, the holders full name, social security number or date of birth, holders signature, a stated validity and information on the issuing authority.
 Children under 18 accompanied by an adult with the appropriate ID are not required to carry ID themselves.

 Terrorists are likely to try to carry out attacks in Denmark.
 Attacks could be indiscriminate including in places frequented by foreigners.
+You should remain vigilant and follow the advice of local authorities.

 Around 150,000 British tourists visit Denmark every year.
 Most visits are trouble-free.
 However petty crime such as pickpocketing exists, particularly in larger cities.